Thomas-Loudis/gsynth/README.md

 #

+GSynth is a software for computing gravity field functionals (gravity anomalies, geoid heights) and Earth tides effects considering solid Earth tides and Ocean tides.
 GSynth has been developed by Thomas since 2013.
-The initial version included the two components/modules (GRAVsynth and GRAVtide) that have been now merged into one package.
+The initial version included two main modules, GRAVsynth and GRAVtide, that have been now merged into one code package.

 GRAVsynth: Spherical harmonic synthesis of gravity field models for computing gravity anomalies and geoid heights

 GRAVtide: Solid Earth and Ocean Tides effects modelling

-The software has been used in gravity data analysis and tides modelling.
+The software is being used in gravity data analysis and tides modelling.

 #